|

 While we’re on the topic of your reception area, are your walls a clinical off-eggshell, or have you added a splash of paint or an accent wall to spice things up?

 A soft blue or green are both shades that naturally put people at ease.
-If you prefer neutral colours, then consider filling your walls with unique art centered on nature or historical sites, both of which can calm our brains.
+If you prefer neutral colours, then consider filling your walls with unique art centred on nature or historical sites, both of which can calm our brains.
 Other options include adding a TV that can distract, or cover up a particularly loud drill.
+Creating a welcoming and calming environment can help reduce patient anxiety and minimize no-shows, ensuring a more efficient and pleasant experience for everyone.

 Focus on Distractions